BabaDorin/TEMS/README.md

 # TEMS
 ### Technical Equipment Management System

 TEMS is an IT Service Management solution which serves for managing IT assets of an institution and provides a set of instruments oriented to the team of technicians.
-It is built according to the needs of an educational institution and adapted for such an ecosystem, but it can be implemented is any other organization that needs an effective and easy-to-use instrument for managing it's inventory.
+It is built according to the needs of an educational institution and adapted for such an ecosystem, but it can be implemented is any other organization that needs an effective and easy-to-use inventory management instrument.

 > Note: The application is still being tested and there is no stable version released yet.
 When it is 100% ready for production, a detailed documentation will be delivered.